-A further limitation is caused by the fact, that, to reduce the economic consequences of the previous COVID-19 pandemic and the uncertain economic and geopolitical environment the Hungarian government maintained various loan support programs, including interest rate stop.
-These programs complicate a timely reflection of a potential deterioration of the loan portfolio and resulted in artificially low observed default rates.
+A further limitation is caused by the fact that, to reduce the economic consequences of the COVID-19 pandemic and the uncertain economic and geopolitical environment, the Hungarian government maintained various loan support programs, including interest stop measures.
+These programs complicated a timely reflection of a potential deterioration of the loan portfolio and resulted in low observed default rates.

-To address these limitations, management applied quantitative and qualitative adjustments to expected credit loss that include the following:
+To address these limitations, management applied quantitative and qualitative adjustments to ECL that include the following:

-- Additional criteria to assess significant increase in credit risk related to cyclical and energy intensive industries and clients operating in the energy industry. - Reassessing macroeconomic assumptions and weighted scenarios - Additional expert judgement based adjustment of the estimation method of credit risk parameters.
+- Additional criteria to assess significant increase in credit risk - Reassessment of macroeconomic assumptions and weighting of the applied scenarios. - Additional expert judgement based adjustment of the estimation method of ECL.